dbcook/openrocket-database/README.md

 [Catalogs on Ninfinger.org](http://www.ninfinger.org/rockets/rockets.html)

 This site contains scans of historic model rocket catalogs from Estes, Centuri, FSI, LOC, and others.
-Some of the Estes and Centuri catalog scans here are poor quality - check the Estes catalog archive listed above for generally better versions.
+Some of the Estes and Centuri catalog scans here are old and of poor quality - check the Estes catalog archive listed above for generally better versions.

 There formerly was a spreadsheet in the OpenRocket source code tree giving a source